 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long, 8 feet wide and 8 feet tall, with about 5 tons included on the haul.
+The 40-yard roll-off stretches 22 feet long, 8 feet wide, and stands 8 feet tall, with about 5 tons included for your heavy cleanup.

-Sized for commercial builds, large tear-outs, and multi-phase jobs, our 40-yard container remains the largest roll-off we stage.
+Sized for commercial builds, large tear-outs, and multi-phase jobs, our 40-yard container remains the largest roll-off available.

 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the Denver transfer station to maximize recovery — contractors on steady jobs often set up our commercial recurring hauling agreements.
-Please review the EPA construction debris recycling guidance for additional information on material streams.
+Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Denver transfer station to maximize recovery — contractors on steady jobs often choose commercial recurring hauling agreements, while we follow EPA construction debris recycling guidance for material-stream compliance.

 • Framing lumber and offcuts